-For the twelfth consecutive quarter FedEx has increased the proportion of shipments handled by its FedEx Ground subsidiary over the same quarter the previous year.
+For the twelfth consecutive quarter, FedEx has increased the proportion of shipments handled by its FedEx Ground subsidiary over the same quarter the previous year.
 The continued rapid growth of FedEx Ground’s SmartPost service reflects the continuing increase in business-to-consumer shipments that FedEx transports for its customers.

 The following chart illustrates the share of FedEx Ground shipments delivered by the Postal Service since 2009.
-The increase in USPS share of deliveries reflects the faster market growth of FexEx SmartPost as compared to FedEx Ground’s delivery using other FedEx Ground or FedEx Home contractors.
+The increase in the USPS share of deliveries reflects the faster market growth of FexEx SmartPost as compared to FedEx Ground’s delivery using other FedEx Ground or FedEx Home contractors.

-Similar data on United Parcel Service’s use of the Postal Service to deliver light weight and low value parcels is not publicly available.
+Similar data on United Parcel Service’s use of the Postal Service to deliver lightweight and low-value parcels is not publicly available.
 However, the Postal Service’s share of UPS deliveries is likely to be quite small as UPS has just begun serious marketing of its UPS SmartPost service.